What is the difference between ski touring and ski mountaineering?

-Terrorism or travel against Foreign & Commonwealth Office (FCO) advice.
+Terrorism - travel against Foreign & Commonwealth Office (FCO) advice.

-It is a general condition of cover that you follow FCO or government advice, which is detailed in a free 50 page booklet available to download from www.fco.gov.uk If FCO advice is that ‘they advise against all travel’ or ‘they advise against all but essential travel’ then we will not insure the journey at all.
+It is a general condition of cover that you follow FCO or government advice, which is available from www.fco.gov.uk If FCO advice is that ‘they advise against all travel’ or ‘they advise against all but essential travel’ then you will not be covered for claims directly or indirectly connected to the reason for the FCO advice.
 Where caution is advised, you must follow more specific suggestions like using the services of professional guides or local agents.
 The FCO often advise against travel to certain areas in a country that they otherwise do not advise against all travel to.
-Please ensure that you have read the FCO advice and can comply with such restrictions prior to travel.
-If in doubt, you should contact the British Embassy at your intended destination and clear your itinerary with them.
+Please ensure that you have read the FCO advice and you understand these restrictions prior to travel.
+If in doubt, you should contact the British Embassy at your intended destination for advice.
 In the event that it becomes too dangerous to visit a country you have booked to go to, in the first instance you must seek either a refund or an alternative holiday from your tour operator.
 It is normal that where it becomes impossible to provide travel services because of hostilities or negative FCO advice that tour operators provide such assistance.
 Where you make independent travel arrangements or book directly with service providers overseas, you may not have such protection and it is advisable to use a tour operator where there is a higher than normal risk of terrorist activity interfering with your journey.

 Mountain biking categories